 What is Melissa’s story?

-Melissa has a particular interest in media produced in and about Africa and has conducted research in Kenya, Ghana, and Burundi.
-She is currently working on research about misinformation and media literacy in Kenya.
+Melissa has a particular interest in media produced in and about Africa and has conducted research in multiple Sub-Saharan African countries.
+She is currently working on research about misinformation and news literacy in Kenya and Senegal.

 Melissa teaches courses that focus on social and digital media for both undergraduate and graduate students.